open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 The `Enabled` API could be extended in the future to include additional parameters, such as `Event Name`, for processing event records.
-This would offer a simpler design to use the `LogRecordProcessor` for both log records and event records.
+This would fit well a simple design where `LogRecordProcessor` is used for both log records and event records.
 References:

 - [Add EventName parameter to Logger.Enabled #4220](https://github.com/open-telemetry/opentelemetry-specification/issues/4220).